 I still come across people whose only source for the Koran is the paperback Yusuf Ali translation they bought in 1985, unaware that there are many presentations of the accursed book now available online which provide the opportunity to contrast and compare.
-So this post is intended to be a wander round some of the different online presentations for the benefit of the Luddites among us, ending in a shameless plug for one particular presentation with the admission that I might be biased since I had a hand in creating it.
+So this post is intended to be a wander round some of the different online presentations for the benefit of the Luddites among us.

 First stop for the diligent enquirer must be the Muslim site Islam Awakened (lets hope they never find out how helpful they are to our side) which gives the literal word for word translation from the Arabic for each verse, plus fifty scholarly translations.
 The site shows how widely they differ, allowing readers to select their meaning according to taste.
 For instance, regarding the disputed concept of jihad, here is verse 47:31.